I love this story.

 _________________________

-By contrast, I have only traveled to one country outside the United States in my entire life, and that was Bermuda for my honeymoon.
+By contrast, I have only traveled to one country outside the United States in my entire life: Bermuda, for my honeymoon.

-Yet almost every day, I communicate with readers outside the United States via email or social media about my book.
+Yet almost every day, I communicate with readers outside the United States about my book via email or social media.

-I passed the email onto my agent with the request that she forward it onto my Italian publisher, but I also sent it to my mother-in-law, Barbara, who demands to read all positive news about my books and publishing career.
+I passed the email on to my agent, asking her to forward it to my Italian publisher, but I also sent it to my mother-in-law, Barbara, who demands to read all positive news about my books and publishing career.